nikku/markmark/README.md

 ## Use

-Start the language server (depends on your editors integration):
+Start the language server (depends on the LSP integration of your editor):

 ```
 markmark-lsp --stdio